RichardCByrne/CI-MS3-Floral-Reef/README.md

     1. As a Returning Visitor, I want to register and join the community/log into my account/edit my account details.

-        -   The navbar contains a 'Register' and 'Log In' buttons that displays whe no user is logged in.
+        -   The navbar contains a 'Register' and 'Log In' buttons that displays when no user is logged in.
         -   The 'Log In' page contains a link to the 'Register' page, in case the user hasn't created an account yet.

         <img src="https://github.com/RichardByrne95/CI-MS3-Floral-Reef/blob/main/static/images/log_in.PNG?raw=true" alt="login">